AstraZeneca shot slashes COVID-19 transmission, too, study finds

 In fact, the pre-print study found the longer interval increased protection, at 82% after three months, compared to only 55% if given after six weeks.

-The AstraZeneca vaccine hasn’t been approved for use in the U.S.
+AstraZeneca vaccine hasn’t been approved for use in the U.S.

-The Food and Drug Administration is waiting on the results of a 30,000-person U.S. trial.
-The data should be available later this month, clearing the way for regulatory review and approval.
+AstraZeneca and regulators are waiting on the results of a 30,000-person U.S. trial.
+The data should be available later this month, clearing the way for the drugmaker to seek approval from the Food and Drug Administration.

 U.S. officials will likely debate whether to give the AstraZeneca second shot a few months later, instead of four weeks as planned.